fstella97/SoftManipulator/README.md

-This repository is intended to provide a reference for the code used in the project " The followig code has been developed in Matlab 2020b and requires the package "Gobal Optimum".

 # Introduction

-Foobar is a Python library for dealing with word pluralization.
+This repository is intended to provide a reference for the code used in my master thesis on Soft robotics.
+In ---- finds the optimal stiffness and pose for the soft manipulators, while section ---- presents the low level motor and stiffness control for the hardware.
+The followig code has been developed in Matlab 2020b and requires the package "Gobal Optimization toolbox".

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+The
 ```bash
 pip install foobar
 ```